Sebastian-Firsaev/Data-Sc-Machine-L-Project/ReadMe.md

 - **Challenges:** Highlight any difficulties encountered.

 # Challenges Faced
-Description of biggest challanges faced in either academic of personal projects, with infomation on how i overcame these challenges and my possible solutions to avoid them in future.
+Description of biggest challanges faced in either academic or personal projects, with infomation on how I overcame these challenges and my possible solutions to avoid them in future.

 # Certifications
 - Certification Name